 There is a lot of lively discussion around synchronous and asynchronous learning in education at the moment.
-For a short summary on the differences and key consideration, take a look at the short video included here.
+For a short summary on the differences and some key considerations, take a look at the short video included here.

 10 Essentials for Asynchronous Learning